francojposa/personal-site/_resources_dev_setup_guides/kotlin-setup-macos.md

 -classpath /Users/franco/repos/hello-kotlin/out/production/hello-kotlin:/Users/franco/Library/Application Support/JetBrains/IdeaIC2020.1/plugins/Kotlin/kotlinc/lib/kotlin-stdlib.jar:/Users/franco/Library/Application Support/JetBrains/IdeaIC2020.1/plugins/Kotlin/kotlinc/lib/kotlin-reflect.jar:/Users/franco/Library/Application Support/JetBrains/IdeaIC2020.1/plugins/Kotlin/kotlinc/lib/kotlin-test.jar:/Users/franco/Library/Application Support/JetBrains/IdeaIC2020.1/plugins/Kotlin/kotlinc/lib/kotlin-stdlib-jdk7.jar:/Users/franco/Library/Application Support/JetBrains/IdeaIC2020.1/plugins/Kotlin/kotlinc/lib/kotlin-stdlib-jdk8.jar AppKt
 ```

 Changing this configuration is probably not worth the hassle.
-Kotlin is maintained and distributed by IntelliJ, so as long as your SDKMAN version and the IDEA plugin are updated, there should be no meaningful difference between the Kotlin runtime available from your command line and the runtime used by IDEA.
+Kotlin is maintained and distributed by IntelliJ, so as long as your SDKMAN version and the IDEA plugin are updated, there should be no meaningful difference between the Kotlin available from your command line and the Kotlin used by IDEA.